cosai-oasis/oasis-open-project/MARKETING-COMMITTEE-GUIDELINES.md

-# CoSAI Marketing Committee Guidelines -- DRAFT
+# CoSAI Marketing Committee Guidelines

 The CoSAI Marketing Committee (MC) is responsible for promoting the mission of the Coalition by conducting official CoSAI-hosted marketing activities and by amplifying sponsor-hosted promotional activities related to CoSAI.
 The MC operates under the direction of the CoSAI Project Governing Board (PGB) with support from OASIS staff.